kohr2/dashboard-killer-graph/docs/architecture/entity-extraction-guide.md

 ## Overview

-Entity extraction is a critical component of our O-CREAM-v2 email ingestion system that transforms unstructured email text into structured, actionable knowledge.
+Entity extraction is a critical component of our email ingestion system that transforms unstructured email text into structured, actionable knowledge.
 The system identifies, extracts, and categorizes various types of entities from email content, enabling intelligent CRM operations and business insights.

-Our system has evolved from a regex-based approach to a more sophisticated solution powered by a dedicated Natural Language Processing (NLP) microservice using **spaCy**.
+Our system has evolved from a regex-based approach to a more sophisticated solution powered by a dedicated Natural Language Processing (NLP) microservice.

 ## 🎯 Entity Extraction Process with NLP Microservice